 When the attacking team receives the ball going right, K takes the ball from 9, shimmies, then kicks in the opposite direction – to the left.

-The defensive full back will have moved to his right to follow the pass.
+The defensive full back will have moved to their right to follow the pass.
 The defence will have moved up and right too.
-Now here is the clever bit – DW, who is on the side you are kicking to, will probably switch off for a second when he sees the ball go away from him initially.
-That gives your winger on that side the chance to scoot past him and successfully chase the ball.
+Now here is the clever bit – DW, who is on the side you are kicking to, will probably switch off for a second when they see the ball go away from them initially.
+That gives your winger on that side the chance to scoot past them and successfully chase the ball.

 Make your kicks all the sweeter by naming them after chocolate – and get players to shout what sort they will use either at a set piece or once they have got the ball and have had a chance to react to the defence.